mkorpela/pabot/README.md

   How many parallel executors to use (default max of 2 and cpu count).
   Special option "all" will use as many processes as there are executable suites or tests.

+--tags   [TAGS SEPARATED BY COMMA]
+  Divides the processes by tag.
+  If used with --processes option, will ignore the number of processes and create a process for each tag.

+--runnonespecifiedtags
+  If --tags was used, will create a process to run all tests without the especified tags

 --pabotlib
   Start PabotLib remote server.
 This enables locking and resource distribution between parallel test executions.